For SellersIndustry Guide

 • Expand Service Offerings: Explore opportunities to diversify service lines, such as expanding into commercial roofing if primarily residential, or offering specialized maintenance contracts.
 This enhances market appeal and revenue stability.

-• Focus on Recurring Revenue: Emphasize and grow service and maintenance contracts.
+• Focus on Recurring Revenue: Emphasize and strategically grow service and maintenance contracts.
 Highlight the predictability and profitability of these revenue streams to potential buyers [1, 4].

 4. Enhance Operational Efficiency and Technology